Innovation Sprints

 An innovation sprint is an increase in aggregate self-financed investment from non-government partners to achieve an outcome/output in agriculture innovation and for climate-smart agriculture and food systems to be completed in an expedited timeframe.
 AIM for Climate innovation sprint focal areas are: Smallholder Farmers in Low- and Middle-Income Countries; Methane Reduction; Emerging Technologies and Agroecological Research.
 Please note AIM for Climate does not provide funding for innovation sprints, funding should be secured prior to submitting a proposal.
 If you are interested in learning more about the innovation sprints listed, please feel free to reach out to the point-of-contact listed below directly.

-AIM for Climate is currently accepting proposals for innovation sprints to be announced at the AIM for Climate Summit, proposals are due by Friday, February 24, 2023.
+AIM for Climate is currently accepting proposals for the next round of innovation sprints, proposals are due by Friday, September 29th, 2023 to info@aimforclimate.org

 Pivot Bio is committed to eliminating the need for synthetic nitrogen and replacing it with biological nitrogen, reducing GHG emissions worldwide.
 To calculate these benefits we will track, quantify, and verify the reduced emissions from the avoidance of synthetic nitrogen.
 We are committing to $291 million over 4 years in both R&D and product development to rapidly scale new adoption across the globe by improving the nitrogen replacement capacity of our microbes.